gl-inet/docs3.x/docs/app/cloud.md

 ![Task list detail info](https://static.gl-inet.com/goodcloud/docs/task_list_detail_info.png)

+## BLE MQTT Bridge

+Bluetooth Low Energy (BLE) is widely used for smart home, wearable and IoT sensors.
+This feature is for GL.iNet BLE gateway, GL-X750 Spitz and GL-S1300 convexa S which has built-in BLE modules.
+Read <a href="https://github.com/gl-inet/ble2mqtt" target="_blank">this</a> to learn how to use them forward your BLE data to the cloud based on MQTT protocol, including GL.iNet GoodCloud and AWS IoT.

-## 8. GoodCloud and VPN
+## GoodCloud and VPN

-If you enable GoodCloud feature on router and also use it as VPN client, there is something you need to know.
+If you enable GoodCloud feature on router and also use it as VPN client, there is something important you need to know.

 At default, GoodCloud process use VPN if you enable VPN client(eg. WireGuard, OpenVPN, Shadowsocks), this bring a problem that if you VPN is configured incorrectly, GoodCloud will not work properly.
 In order to ensure the normal use of GoodCloud, we suggest you to follow the steps below to enable VPN Policies and disable "Use VPN for all process on the router".
 After you've done these steps, GoodCloud precess will not use VPN.

 ![disable use vpn for all process on the router](https://static.gl-inet.com/goodcloud/docs/disable-use-vpn-for-all-process-on-the-router.png)

-VPN Policies feature need firmware version is equal or greater than v3.021, please jump to <a href="#donwload-firmware-file">this</a> and upgrade to latest firmware.

-## 9. Disable
+## Disable

 To stop GoodCloud service, turn it off on router Web Admin Panel.
 Please follow the steps below.
 No action needed on the GoodCloud website.